LANL-Bioinformatics/KWAGE/README.md

 ## Searching the database

-The `bigsi++` program enables searching the database files with one or more user-supplied DNA sequences.
+The `caldera` program enables searching the database files with one or more user-supplied DNA sequences.
 Currently, all of the database files must be stored on a POSIX filesystem (i.e. **not** on AWS S3).

 The command line arguments are:
 ```
-Usage for bigsi++:
+Usage for caldera:
 	[-o <output file>] (default is stdout)
 	[--o.csv (output CSV) | --o.json (output JSON)]
 	[-t <search threshold>] (default is 1)